csmaxpower/MoesTavern-ETServerInstalls/README.md

 Note that this install script assumes a bare metal Linux server running Ubuntu 20.xx and >.
 The system and packages will be updated before the server installation begins.

-# directions
+# Directions

 1. Run installETLServer.sh  (wget http://moestavern.site.nfoservers.com/downloads/server/installETLServer.sh)
 2.  chmod +x installETServer.sh
 3.  ./installETServer.sh

 The necessary setup scripts will then be downloaded and executed.
-There will be user prompts for server customization of the following cvars: servername g_password sv_maxclients sv_privateclients sv_privatepassword rconpassword refereepassword sv_wwwBaseURL
+There will be user prompts for server customization of the following cvars: servername, g_password, sv_maxclients, sv_privateclients, sv_privatepassword, rconpassword, refereepassword, sv_wwwBaseURL

 There will then be user prompts for setting an username and password for FTP access of the server.
 This will configure the vsftpd service and also write a DENY line in the SSH access file for the new user that was just created to keep things nice and secure.